HenSch90/SiD/Modul_Grundprogramm.md

 in:

-q: Sollte Ihre Hochschule nicht aufgeführt sein, tragen Sie diese bitte in das dafür vorgesehene Feld ein.

-is: Bitte Beschreiben Sie Ihren Hochschulstandort möglichst genau (bspw.
-HU Berlin, FH Bielefeld)

 it:

 st:

-ao1: 100 Stellen, Präfix (hsstandhso), Suffix: Hochschule:
+ao1: 50 Stellen, Präfix (hsstandhso) Hochschule:

 mv: